Occupation of Constantinople: Ottoman courts-martial

 Calthorpe's message was fully noted by the Sultan.
 There was an eastern tradition of presenting gifts to the authority during serious conflicts, sometimes "falling of heads".
 There was no higher goal than preserving the integrity of the Ottoman Institution.
 If Calthorpe's anger could be calmed down by foisting the blame on a few members of the Committee of Union and Progress, the Ottoman Empire could thereby receive more lenient treatment at the Paris peace conference.
 The trials began in Istanbul on 28 April 1919.
 The prosecution presented "forty-two authenticated documents substantiating the charges therein, many bearing dates, identification of senders of the cipher telegrams and letters, and names of recipients."
 On 22 July, the court-martial found several defendants guilty of subverting constitutionalism by force and found them responsible for massacres.
 During its whole existence from 28 April 1919, to 29 March 1920, Ottoman trials were performed very poorly and with increasing inefficiency, as presumed guilty people were already intended as a sacrifice to save the Empire.
 However, as an occupation authority, the historical rightfulness of the Allies was at stake.
-Calthorpe wrote to London: "proving to be a farce and injurious to our own prestige and to that of the Turkish government".
+Calthorpe wrote to London that the trials were "proving to be a farce and injurious to our own prestige and to that of the Turkish government".
 The Allies considered Ottoman trials as a travesty of justice, so Ottoman justice had to be replaced with Western justice by moving the trials to Malta as "International" trials.
 The "International" trials declined to use any evidence developed by the Ottoman tribunals.
 When the International trials were staged, Calthorpe was replaced by John de Robeck.
 De Robeck said regarding the trials "that its findings cannot be held of any account at all."
 All of the Malta exiles were released.